stefanov-sm/restql/README.md

 ```

  - File _db.account.config_ (optional)
-   contains database user credentials (username ana password) in JSON format.
+   contains database user credentials (username and password) in JSON format.
 Used when these are not contained in the connection string.

 ```json
 {